 Contact Alastair on tel: 07918 768475 or email: [email protected]

-I am currently the People Partner for multi award winning telco, giffgaff, where for the last 4 years I have led on all things internal Culture, Engagement and People experience.
-My passion is for people, creating connections and building better places of work.
-I scrape into the category of millennial apparently (but only just) with a degree in Visual Communication, a Masters in HR, and I’m also a certified Strengths Coach.
-This layered with years of experience in local government, at the coalface in HR, makes for a rather Interesting but concoction.
-I am a proud Brummy and even prouder dad to two pint-sized dictators, Matilda and Rowen.
+Shortlisted for 2019 HRD of the year and awarded HR Most Influential 2019, Alastair is currently the Head of People for the multi-award-winning telco, giffgaff, where the last 5 years he has led on all things internal Culture, Engagement, and People experience.
+His passion is for people, creating connections and building better places of work.
+He scrapes into the category of millennial (but only just, apparently) with a degree in Visual Communication, a Masters in HR, and also a certified Gallup Strengths Coach.
+This, layered with years of experience in local government at the coalface in HR during a recession makes for a rather Interesting but concoction.
+He is a proud Brummy and even prouder dad to two pint-sized dictators.

 Alex Clayton is HR Director for the Insurance businesses (Protection and General Insurance) of Legal & General.
 The combined businesses employ over 2000 colleagues in a number of locations across the UK.
 Alex also has responsibility for the HR servicing function for the Group, which includes the provision of first line HR advice and support for employees and Employee Relations.